FuelLabs/fuels-ts/apps/docs/src/guide/wallets/signing.md

 ## Signing Personal Message

 We can also sign arbitrary data, not just strings.
-This is possible by passing an object containing the `raw` property to the `hashMessage` and `signMessage` methods:
+This is possible by passing an object containing the `personalSign` property to the `hashMessage` and `signMessage` methods:

 <<< @./snippets/signing/sign-personal-message.ts#signing-personal-message{ts:line-numbers}